← All Articles

 Presentation Skills for Media Audiences:

-Real-World Examples of Successful AI Speakers at Media Events
+What Makes AI Speakers Succeed at Media Events

-These speakers succeeded because they addressed real operational challenges their audiences faced daily.
-They provided actionable frameworks, implementation timelines, and specific vendor recommendations.
-Their Q&A sessions featured detailed responses about integration challenges, staff training requirements, and measurable outcomes.
+At events like the Online News Association conference or the NAB Show, successful speakers address real operational challenges their audiences face daily.
+They provide actionable frameworks, realistic implementation timelines, and specific vendor considerations.
+Their Q&A sessions feature detailed responses about integration challenges, staff training requirements, and honest assessments of what works and what doesn't.

 Working with Speaker Bureaus for Media-Specific AI Expertise